nwbean/MRCTs-BMA/Joint-Model-with-Time-to-Event-Endpoint-and-Continuous-Longitudinal-Marker/simulations-code/cluster-results/00_READ_ME_Guide_to_Cluster_Results.txt

-batch-original-alpha0p5.sh - runs simulation "original-alpha0p5" with the following details:
+original-alpha0p5 - simulation with the following details:
    - sample sizes of 711, 3296, 2847, 2486 for Regions 1-4
    - case 1: treatment hazard ratios of .868 for all regions
    - case 2: treatment hazard ratios of .62, .82, 1.01, .83 for Regions 1-4